 The purpose of this policy is to define the telecommuting program for California State University, Bakersfield (the University) and the guidelines and rules under which it will operate.
-This policy applies to all telecommuting activities of the University and is authorized by California Government Code sections 14200-14203 and CSEA/CSU Collective Bargaining Agreement, Section 18.25.
+This policy applies to all telecommuting activities for employees of the University not represented by CSUEU and is authorized by California Government Code sections 14200-14203.
 All managers and telecommuters should be familiar with the contents of this policy.